leethian/InterestRateProcessor/README.md

 Use IntelliJ IDE (or other IDE which supports Maven) to open Project folder InterestRateProcessor which would compile the program.

 (C) Running the program
-1. Run main class src/app/CompareBankToFCInterestRates with below parameters:
+1. Use IntelliJ IDE (or other IDE which supports Maven) to Run main class src/app/CompareBankToFCInterestRates with below parameters:

 a. proxy - To access the MAS API, proxy is used.
 Provide the proxy to be used.